Find flights

 Upgrades on flights

-On other flights, you can bid for an upgrade up to 36 hours before departure.
-I don’t risk it on longer flights, but I do it all the time on short domestic hops.
-Typically, I bid the lowest price (often $50 or so), and it clears within a day of departure affording me lounge access, priority-check-in, a hot meal and a better seat.
-It’s worth it, especially if you plan to work inflight.
+You can also bid for an upgrade up to 36 hours before departure.
+I don’t risk it on long flights, but I do it all the time on short domestic hops.
+I usually bid the minimum amount offered, and it often clears, getting me lounge access, priority check-in, a hot meal and a better seat.
+Totally worth it.

 Lounges